JakobPCoder/Minecraft-ArrowCrafting/README.md

 - **Gold Arrow**: **+10%**
     - *Takes 2 hits for a normal mob.*
 - **Copper Arrow**: **+20%**
-    - *Only takes 2 hits for a normal mob.
-1 hit for a zombie.*
+    - *Only takes 2 hits for a normal mob.*
 - **Iron Arrow**: **+40%**
     - *Only takes 2 hit for a normal mob.*
 - **Diamond Arrow** : **+100%**